-As proof that One Direction Mania has infiltrated all corners of the world, I took the above photo while vacationing in Hamilton, Bermuda.
-So, there really is no escaping it.
-There actually appear to be two separate fragrances: That Moment and Our Moment.
+As proof that One Direction Mania has infiltrated all corners of the world, I took the above photo while vacationing in Hamilton, Bermuda, so there really is no escaping it.
+There actually appears to be two separate fragrances: That Moment and Our Moment.
 A little sleuthing on my part reveals that That Moment is actually an updated version of Our Moment.
 Blah Blah Blah.
 I hate knowing that this perfume exists.
+Continue reading Yes, It Exists: One Direction Perfume

 Here’s a crazy fun exhibit that Geoffrey and I literally stumbled on during our recent fall season-launch art crawl: Poster Child, a series of new photographic works by Bruce Pavlow.